fuchsiana/Team10_DublinBusProject/project/DataCleaningPrep/readme.txt

 _supplemental_data_files:_

-This folder contains the weather data being used from three Dublin weather stations, and three versions of the NTA GTFS Dublin Bus data, from 2012, 2013, and 2017.
-We are using the files from googletransitdbfeedp20121129-1547.zip
+This folder contains the weather data being used from three Dublin weather stations, and the NTA GTFS Dublin Bus data from 2012, in googletransitdbfeedp20121129-1547.zip